mikesart/graphicsmagick/README.txt

   format.
 HP printers usually accept PCL format rather than HPGL format.
 Ghostscript (see above) is also required.

-* GraphicsMagick requires the lcms library (1.11 or later, including 2.X) available from
+* GraphicsMagick requires the lcms library (2.0 or later) available from

      http://www.littlecms.com/